smokephisticated/smokephisticated/pages/bongs/bongs.md

 Our ancesters have been ripping bongs for over 2400 years - and their modern-day decendents are absolutely no exception.

-*In fact,* nowadays you're just one Google search away from shopping for millions of bongs and water pipes from all over the world...
+*In fact,* nowadays you're just one Google search away from shopping for *millions* of bongs and water pipes (many of which are competing in price) from all over the world...
 But where does one even begin to browse?

 <h5 class="headingcenter">We've searched so you don't have to.</h5>

-Save yourself from sifting through overly priced hit-or-miss websites - accidentally settling for a cheaply-made drop-shipped bong that was worth 1/6 of what you paid is all too easy to do.
+Save yourself from sifting through overpriced hit-or-miss websites - accidentally settling for a cheaply-made drop-shipped bong that was worth 1/6 of what you paid is all too easy to do.

 Shopping all across the web for your next go-to smoking apparatus is no small task.
-You shouldn't spend a dime until you're both informed, and certain that none of your money, time, or supply will be wasted on low-quality products.
+You shouldn't spend a dime until you're both informed, and certain that none of your money, time, or precious supply will be wasted on low-quality products.

-Our free article-guide consists of products listed in the selections of two community-trusted online headshops - <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/">Grasscity.com</a> and <a target="_blank" href="http://www.dopeboo.com?aff=43">DopeBoo.com</a>.
+Just below, our article-guide consists of products listed in the selections of two community-trusted online headshops:

+*<a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/">Grasscity.com</a>

+*<a target="_blank" href="http://www.dopeboo.com?aff=43">DopeBoo.com</a>.

-Both sites have their own individual free-shipping policy, as well as solid customer service if you develope any deliverey issues or general questions/concerns.
+Each site has their own individual free-shipping policy - as well as solid customer service (In case you develope any deliverey issues or general questions/concerns.)

-**Discreet packaging is also the norm for both shops** - just in case you'd rather keep your shopping habits to yourself.
+**Discreet packaging is also the norm for both shops** - just in case you'd rather keep your shopping habits to yourself(*wink wink*.)

-<h5 class="heading-center">You're not taking just our word on it:</h5>
+<h5 class="heading-center">Our recommendations are sourced straight from the community:</h5>

-Our suggestions strongly stem off of genuine customer feedback left by real and satisfied stoners that have gone through the exact process as you right now.
+Our suggestions strongly stem off of genuine customer feedback left by real and satisfied stoners that have gone through the exact deciding process as you are now.

-So wheather you're a a collector looking for a new addition to the shelf - or if you're a newbie looking into investing towards something that doesn't require tin-foil to pack - we're here to give you the best available options for your funds.
+So wheather you're a a collector looking for a new addition to the shelf - or a newbie looking into investing towards something that doesn't require tin-foil to pack - your future go-to piece could be right on this page.

 <h5 class="heading-center">Please Note:</h5>
-<h4 class="heading-center">See product a little out of your price range?
+<h4 class="heading-center">Seeing products a little out of your price range?
 Don't sweat it.
 Scroll down until you find what fits your budget.</h4>

 <h2 class="heading-center">Best bongs under $150</h2>